How to Negotiate a Used Car Price Using Market Data

 Step 7: Present Your Data the Right Way

-- Show your math: Briefly outline benchmark average, mileage adjustment, and condition adjustments.
-Keep it simple and calm.
+• Show your math: Outline benchmark average, mileage adjustment, and condition adjustments.

-- Anchor politely: Start with your opening offer and explain why it is fair based on the data.
+• Anchor politely: Start with your opening offer and explain why it is fair.

-- Be specific: Negotiate line items that matter (tires, brakes, warranty value) rather than vague statements.
+• Be specific: Negotiate line items that matter such as tires, brakes, and warranty value.

 Step 8: Control the Deal Structure

-- Separate trade-in and purchase: Get a firm written offer for your trade (or sell it independently) so the discount does not disappear in trade value.
+• Separate trade-in and purchase: Get a firm written offer for your trade so the discount does not disappear in trade value.

-- Insist on OTD: Focus on the total after tax, doc, and title fees.
-Decline add-ons you do not want.
+• Insist on OTD: Focus on the total after tax, doc, and title fees.

-- Time your visit: Late in the day or toward month-end can help, but your data is still the main leverage.
+• Time your visit: Late in the day or toward month-end can help, but your data remains the main leverage.

 Worked Example